 - 26.1.
-At CNS we allow students to have mobile phones that are switched off and out of sight/not used. - Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-For that reason, all mobile phones must be kept in children's bags at all times during the academy day.
-Failure to comply will result in negative on G4S, confiscation and possible parental collection of device. - 26.3.
-In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment this would be in a specific safe supervised space. - 26.4.
+At CNS mobile devices are not to be seen or heard other than for educational purposes under teacher direction - 26.2.
+Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
+For that reason, all mobile phones must be kept in children's bags during the academy day and remain out of sight and silent.
+Failure to comply will result in confiscation and a negative mark.
+The phone will be placed in a sealed envelope and parents/carers will be asked to collect the phone. - 26.3.
+In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.4.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.